Mazinho: International career

 Mazinho earned 35 caps with the Brazil national team, the first coming in May 1989 in a friendly against Peru and the last during the 1994 FIFA World Cup.
-At the 1994 World Cup, a tournament Brazil went on to win, he was the third member of the "three men and baby" celebration with Bebeto and Romário in the quarter-final win against the Netherlands.
+At the 1994 World Cup, a tournament Brazil went on to win, he was the third member of the "three men and a baby" celebration with Bebeto and Romário in the quarter-final win against the Netherlands.
 Mazinho was also a Copa América winner in 1989, at which point he was playing as a full-back.

 Another player nicknamed "Mazinho" – Waldemar Aureliano de Oliveira Filho – played for Brazil at the 1991 Copa América, and was known as "Mazinho Oliveira" or "Mazinho II" to avoid confusion between the two men.

 Managing career

-In January 2009, Mazinho was appointed as a new head coach of Greek side Aris, replacing Spanish Quique Hernández.
+In January 2009, Mazinho was appointed head coach of Greek side Aris, replacing Spanish Quique Hernández.
 Mazinho, however, was later replaced with former Valencia coach Héctor Cúper in November 2009.

 Statistics

 Personal life

-Mazinho is the father of current players, Thiago of Liverpool and Rafinha of Al-Arabi.
-His wife, Valéria, was a former volleyball player.
+Mazinho is the father of football players Thiago and Rafinha.
+His wife, Valéria Alcântara, was a former volleyball player.